 Prepare Homemade Cream of Mushroom Soup

-- Melt butter in heavy-bottomed stock pan over medium heat.
-Add mushrooms and thyme leaves and saute until mushrooms are beginning to soften about 5 minutes.
+- Melt the butter in a heavy-bottomed stock pan over medium heat.
+Add the mushrooms and thyme leaves and saute until mushrooms are beginning to soften for about 5 minutes.

-- Add flour to the pan and stir to coat.
-Allow to cook for 1 additional minute.
+- Whisk the flour into the pan to form a thick paste or roux.
+Allow the mixture to cook for 1 minute.

-- Slowly whisk in marsala wine or stock, whisk until smooth and thick and then gradually add in the stock and milk, whisking well.
+- Slowly whisk in marsala wine (or stock), whisking until smooth and thick paste forms.
+Gradually add the stock and milk, whisking well.
 Add in the salt, pepper, garlic powder, and onion powder and stir well.

-- Bring to a boil over medium to medium high heat and whisk well until mixture is thickened, anywhere from 2 to 5 minutes.
+- Bring the mixture to a boil over medium-high heat and whisk well until the mixture is thickened, anywhere from 2 to 5 minutes.
 Remove from heat.

-- Drain green beans from ice water and pat dry.
+- Drain the green beans from the ice water and pat dry.

-- Add green beans to mushroom sauce and toss to coat.
-Pour green bean mixture into prepared casserole dish.
+- Add green beans to the mushroom sauce and toss to coat.
+Pour the green bean mixture into prepared casserole dish.
 Top evenly with onions.

-- Bake at 375 degrees until warm and bubbly and topping is browned.
+- Bake at 375 degrees F for 30-35 minutes until warm and bubbly and topping is browned.